 The School Counseling Program is designed to address the social, emotional, and developmental needs of students, families, and faculty that arise within the community.
 The School Counselor may provide short-term counseling, mental health assessments and consultation, crisis management, ongoing support, coaching, and referrals to community and mental health resources.
-Consultation and collaboration with teachers, administrators, Counseling department and All School Director of Wellness, families, and outside mental health professionals provide seamless service and support to students.
+Consultation and collaboration with teachers, administrators, Counseling department and Director of Wellness, families, and outside mental health professionals provide seamless service and support to students.

 The primary facets of the School Counselor's role involve:

 The St. John's School Counseling Department is composed of four counselors.
 All four counselors work closely with the Director of Wellness and have significant training and experience in counseling, wellness education, therapeutic intervention, and program development.
 While the developmental differences among students help define the roles and responsibilities of counselors at each division level, all counselors work towards helping our students work towards the SJS mission of "development of a sense of self worth and of personal responsibility."